 - A real estate tax bill or receipt for the current year or the year preceding the date of the election

 - A residential lease which is effective for a period that includes Election Day.

 - Proof of residence can be provided either in paper or electronically (via I-pad, I-phone, laptop)

 - If you are unable or unwilling to go to your voting site on Election Day, you can cast an absentee ballot.

 - In-person Absentee Voting takes place at the Elections Office, Monday-Friday from 8:00 am to 5:00 pm beginning the third Monday before an election through the Friday prior to the election.
 There is no absentee voting on the Monday immediately before an election.
-For the November Election, in-person absentee voting will be available from October 20 thru October 31.

 Where do I vote?